smilemittens/smilemittens/README.md

 hi im willy ^_^ i am a kpop stan and my fav group is newjeans but why would anyone care lmfao

+i don't have good grammar, and i type too fast

 my humor is not good please bear with me😭🙏🏾

 if you try to get my attention/talk to me on ponytown and i don't answer it's because i'm offtab, i am **not** ignoring you, whisper so i see it later